Heatwaves

 Lesson plan overview

 Your students will surely have a lot to say about the topic of this lesson: heatwaves.
-They will learn different ways to say “It’s very hot” and phrases to talk about negative consequences, watch a news report about the heatwaves Europe has been experiencing this summer and discuss the topic as the lesson is packed with speaking activities.
+They will learn different ways to say “It’s very hot” and phrases to talk about negative consequences, watch a news report about the heatwave Spain has experienced recently and discuss the topic as the lesson is packed with speaking activities.
+This lesson works great in combination with other environmental lesson plans such as: “Keeping hot cities cool“, “Tackling rising sea levels“, “Stop food waste”, “Seasonal allergies“, “How we get tree planting wrong”, “Greenwashing”, “Farmers’ protests in Europe“, as well as the worksheets “Phrasal verbs: the weather“, “Phrasal verbs: the environment”, “Idioms: the summer”, and “Phrasal verbs: natural disasters“.

 Vocabulary: After an initial discussion, students are learn different ways to say “it’s very hot” (e.g. it’s boiling, it’s a scorcher, it’s like an oven outside).
 To practise, students are encouraged to use different phrases and talk about the temperature in different places and seasons.